 It gives you the acid needed to prevent oxidation without making the apples sour like lemon juice can.
 Otherwise you can use lemon water or salt water to prevent browning.

 As written this recipe makes a thick and rich caramel dip for apples.
-Of course it is great for dipping, but it would also make a great filling for homemade chocolates as well.
+Of course, that is not all it is great for.
+Here are some more ways to use your caramel sauce:

 Easy Adaptations